 - Upcoming internal and external training opportunities

-- Learning-based case studies from staff & students who have done public engagement
+- Learning-based case studies from staff and students who have done public engagement

 - Our Public Engagement Champions

-If you are a prospective student or staff member and want to learn more about PE at the School, please email email@example.com.
+If you are a prospective student or staff member and want to learn more about public engagement at LSHTM, please email firstname.lastname@example.org.